 - Workers who are classified as “independent contractors.”

-Q: Can restaurant owners/operators in California use waitperson’s tips to offset the obligation to pay employees the minimum wage?
+Q: Can restaurant owners/operators in California use a waitperson’s tips to offset the obligation to pay the minimum wage?

 A: No. In California, Employers may not use their employees’ tips as a credit toward its obligation to pay the minimum wage.
 Such employees who receive a significant portion of their compensation from tips are NOT exempt from California minimum wage laws.
 They must be paid the same minimum wage as other California employees.